McCluer High School: John M. Vogt High School

 John M. Vogt High School is located at 200 Church Avenue in Ferguson, Missouri and named for a merchant and former school board member.
 The school opened in 1930.
 It was built on the grounds of an open-air theater; property which was donated to the Ferguson Public School District by the Community Hall Association.
 John M. Vogt High School was the first building in the Ferguson School District to be used strictly for high school students.
 The new high school opened with students that had transferred from Central School.
 Now Vogt Elementary School, John M. Vogt High School's yearbook, which began in 1931, was named the "Crest".
 Due to redistricting, Vogt school is planning to close by the beginning of the 2019 school district.
 The idea to keep Vogt school open as the new STEAM High school was an option, but McCluer South Berkeley is the likely candidate for the new STEAM High school, which would leave Vogt Elementary to close.

 Ferguson High School

-Ferguson High School, with 400 students that transferred from John M. Vogt High School, Ferguson High School opened in 1939.
-It was built by the Ferguson Public School District on the (rumored to be haunted) January Estate; which had also been used as the city dump and was known as Blizzard Hill.
-Located at 701 January Avenue, the school was constructed with WPA, Works Progress Administration, financial assistance.
-In the basement of the school was a firing range for target practice by students belonging to the school's NRA Club.
+Ferguson High School opened in 1939 with 400 students that transferred from John M. Vogt High School.
+It was built by the Ferguson Public School District on the rumored-to-be-haunted January Estate, which had also been used as the city dump and was known as Blizzard Hill.
+Located at 701 January Avenue, the school was constructed with Works Progress Administration (WPA) financial assistance.
+The basement of the school had a firing range for target practice by students belonging to the school's NRA Club.
 1952 saw the merger of the Ferguson Public School District and the Florissant School District.
-Ferguson High School's last graduating class was in 1962; with the school becoming Ferguson Junior High; now Ferguson Middle School.
-Perhaps you were a camper or a counselor there in the summer at Camp Comet!
+Ferguson High School's last graduating class was in 1962, with the school becoming Ferguson Junior High, now Ferguson Middle School.
+Summer camps at the school were named Camp Comet.
 The Ferguson High School's yearbook was named the "Crest".